ondemandenv/ondemandenv.github.io/articles/business-logic-branch-conflicts-political-warfare.md

 **Instead of asking "Which approach should we choose?"** the question becomes **"How quickly can we explore all promising approaches and learn which ones work best for our specific context?"**

+**This eliminates the cargo cult problem**: Instead of copying approaches from conference talks without understanding their constraints, teams can **exercise multiple approaches meaningfully** and **develop systematic understanding** of what works for their specific system, business context, and constraints.

-**This is the future of software engineering:** Not choosing between ideas through political processes, but **building platforms that enable rapid exploration and evidence-based evolution of the best ideas.**
+**This is the future of software engineering:** Not choosing between ideas through political processes, but **building platforms that enable rapid exploration and evidence-based evolution of the best ideas.** **Real engineers thrive** in this environment because their **integrity requirement** for **meaningful exercise** becomes the methodology, not a competitive disadvantage.

 **Branch conflicts aren't problems to be resolved—they're innovation opportunities waiting to be explored.**